micmejia/bible-dump/AMPC/Revelation/Rev 6.md

 ###### 5

-When He broke open the third seal, I heard the third living creature call out, Come _and look_!
+When He broke open the third seal, I heard the third living creature call out, Come and look!
 And I saw, and behold, a black horse, and in his hand the rider had a pair of scales (a balance).

 ###### 6